COURSES >>>

 Course Aims

-This course covers population medicine, internal medicine, basic surgery & lameness, anaesthesiology, radiology, cardiology, ophthalmology and dermatology in the horse.
+This course covers population medicine, internal medicine, basic surgery & lameness, anaesthesiology, radiology, cardiology, ophthalmology, and dermatology in the horse.
 The number of lecture hours is proportional to the frequency of presentation of case type in a mixed practice setting where there is an equine caseload.
-The course focusses on diagnosis and management of common equine diseases seen in first opinion practice, with a focus on achieving day one competencies.
-Students will learn the basics of referral level practice and when it is appropriate or necessary to refer a case to a specialist clinician for further investigation and/or treatment.
-Practical classes will make use of dry labs, mannequins, models and live animals as appropriate in order to ensure students gain practical skills.
-Live animal classes will emphasise the importance of safe handling of horses during veterinary work.
+The course focuses on the diagnosis and management of common equine diseases seen in first opinion practice, with a focus on achieving day one competencies.
+Students will learn the basics of referral-level practice and when it is appropriate or necessary to refer a case to a specialist clinician for further investigation and/or treatment.
+Practical classes will make use of dry labs, mannequins, models, and live animals as appropriate in order to ensure students gain practical skills.
+Live animal classes will emphasize the importance of safe handling of horses during veterinary work.

 Assessment (Indicative only, please check the detailed course information)